zocker-160/xcom-protocol/README.md

 # xcom-232i

 Python library to access Studer-Innotec Xcom-232i device through RS-232 over a serial port.

-NOTE: This lib is still WiP, so functionality is still limited, but feel free to create a (pull request)[https://github.com/studer-innotec/xcom485i/pulls] if you want to contribute ;)
+NOTE: This lib is still WiP, so functionality is still limited, but feel free to create a [pull request](https://github.com/studer-innotec/xcom485i/pulls) if you want to contribute ;)

 DISCLAIMER: This library is NOT officially made by Studer-Innotec.

 ## Getting Started

 ### Requirements

 #### Hardware

 - Xcom-232i connected to your installation
 - Xcom-232i connected to PC using USB to RS-232 adapter (1)
 - PC with at least USB2.0 or faster (works on Raspberry Pi 3/4 as well)

-(1) I personally am successfully using an adapter with the PL2303 chipset like (this one)[https://www.amazon.de/dp/B00QUZY4UG]
+(1) I personally am successfully using an adapter with the PL2303 chipset like [this one](https://www.amazon.de/dp/B00QUZY4UG)

+ddd

 #### Software

 - any Linux based OS (x86 / ARM)
 - python3 >= 3.6
 - python3-pip

 ### Installation

 ```bash
 pip3 install xcom-232i
 ```